pascalpeh/cloud_eng_homework/module4/README.md

 - AWS ECR (Elastic Container Registry): Manages the container images including scanning of software vulnerabilities leveraging the Common Vulnerabilities and Exposures (CVEs) database.
 - ElastiCache for Redis: ElastiCache for Redis is deployed in both regions for caching frequently access data to improve application responsiveness
 - AWS AuroraDB Global Database: The primary Aurora cluster (writer and reader) resides in the primary region.
 Read replicas are located in the secondary region which can be promoted as primary during a failover
-- AWS Network Firewall: Used for performing egress network traffic inspection to the internet
+- AWS Network Firewall: Used for performing ingress/egress network traffic inspection
 - AWS EFS: Used for storing of application persistent configuration files
 - AWS Datasync: For replication of application configuration files across different region
 - AWS S3: For storing of application logs, IaC state files